erra-tech/CrossDEX_MATIC_Sniper_Bot/README.md

 requires:
--t or --token, Token for snipe e.g. "-t 0x34faa80fec0233e045ed4737cc152a71e490e2e3" -a or --amount, float, Amount in MATIC to snipe e.g. "-a 0.1" -tx or --txamount, how mutch tx you want to send?
-It split your MATIC amount in e.g. "-tx 5"
+-t or --token, Token for snipe e.g. "-t 0x34faa80fec0233e045ed4737cc152a71e490e2e3" -a or --amount, float, Amount in MATIC to snipe e.g. "-a 0.1"
 ```